tc39/ecmarkup/README.md

 ### Installing & Using

-Requires Node.js 4.0 or above.
+Requires node 8 or above.

 ```
 npm install ecmarkup